object:Ann Marsden's wedding dress

 Significance statement

 This is an important example of well provenanced early colonial Australian dress.
 Family history relates that the silk fabric of this dress was in 1793 made up into Elizabeth Marsden's wedding dress on her marriage to Samuel Marsden (1765 - 1838).
 Samuel went on to become an important figure in colonial New South Wales.
-The dress is believed to have been later remade and worn by their daughter, Ann (1794 - 1885), on her marriage to Reverend Thomas Hassall (1794 - 1868) in 1822.
-The dress is part of a very important collection of colonial costume that belonged to the Marsden family.
+The dress is believed to have been later remade (as it now appears) and worn by their daughter, Ann (1794 - 1885), on her marriage to Reverend Thomas Hassall (1794 - 1868) in 1822.
+The dress is part of a very important collection of colonial costume that belonged to the Marsden family and was donated to the Powerhouse Museum in 1981 by the Royal Australian Historical Society.

 Author: Lindie Ward, 24th November 2009.